 Then came the answers.
 It was discovered he had a specific problem, discussed in our recent guest contributor blog on the brain: auditory white noise was interfering with his ability to learn.
 He underwent intensive therapy, and by fifth grade he went from being the student who could not match pitch to performing a solo in the school concert.

-Vinnie illustrates both the challenge and the promise students with special needs can represent.
+Vinnie illustrates both the challenge and the promise that students with special needs can represent.
 Dr. Hammel enjoys working with students like him since it gives her the chance to be creative and modify lessons to help all students thrive.
 She has sought out schools with a high number of students with special needs in general education classes.

 “The really fascinating thing is they can appear, or are, brilliant except for that one little, tiny piece that is their disability,” Dr. Hammel said.
 “We focus on using their strengths and bypassing their difficulty.”